a24710/docker-symfony-elk-filebeats-stack/README.md

     php bin/phpunit

 A postman collection is available in the root directory to test all api methods.
+Please, notice that uuids are randomly generated, and the ones present in some postman urls are just placeholders.
+In order to test this urls replace the placeholder uuid with a real one you get from a get collection call.

 Also, after generating the fixture data and hitting some endpoints using postman you can check elastic logs through kibana and your web browser 'localhost:5602'.